Sky News Radio

 Sky News Radio is the radio arm of Sky News, owned by Sky UK.
 It has been operating since June 1999, providing a news bulletin service for UK commercial radio stations operators across the UK and for a number of English-speaking radio stations around the world.

 Sky News Radio is also responsible for producing a number of podcasts, including the Sky News Daily, which is regularly hosted by Nial Patterson and Ian King live.

-Sky News Radio also produce a news service for smart speakers including Amazon Alexa.
+Sky News Radio also produce a news service for smart speakers.